paradiselabs-ai/WebSplat/claudeDev_docs/devNotes.md

 - Use type hints in Python code for better maintainability
 - Regularly update documentation to reflect current project state and future plans
 - Use pytest for running tests and measuring code coverage
+- Commit changes regularly and use meaningful commit messages
+- Keep sensitive information (like API keys) out of version control

 ## Testing Strategy
 - Write unit tests for individual components of the AI agent system